≡ Menu

 While it is often difficult to determine the exact cause of why some puppies (or kittens) may suffer from this disease, data does seem to indicate that it may be linked to:

-• Certain infections that a pregnant mother may contract while her puppies are in utero.
+- Certain infections a pregnant mother may contract while her puppies are in utero.

-• Reactions to vaccinations given to a pregnant dog (Always inform your veterinarian that your dog may be pregnant before he or she receives any kind of medications).
+- Reactions to vaccinations given to a pregnant dog (Always inform your veterinarian that your dog may be pregnant before they receive any medications).

-Most dogs or cats won’t actually be diagnosed with cerebellar hypoplasia right away.
-This is because most puppies or kittens won’t actually appear ill until several weeks after they’re born when they being walking and crawling on their own.
+Most dogs or cats won’t be diagnosed with cerebellar hypoplasia immediately.
+Most puppies or kittens won’t appear ill until several weeks after they’re born when they walk and crawl independently.

-It will become pretty obvious that there is a problem simply because the affected animals will begin having difficulty standing, walking and generally keeping up with his or her siblings.
+This is why it will become evident that there is a problem simply because the affected animals will begin having difficulty standing, walking and generally keeping up with their siblings.

 Now…

-Your veterinarian will likely want to perform a neurological examination of your pet to catalog all of his or her clinical symptoms so that they’ll have a better opportunity to rule out any other possible causes for your pet’s condition.
+Your veterinarian will likely want to perform a neurological examination of your pet to catalog all of their clinical symptoms so that they’ll have a better opportunity to rule out any other possible causes for your pet’s condition.

 This will be done primarily for two reasons:

-• And second, you vet will likely want to avoid ordering an MIR, which is expensive and the only definitive way to diagnose cerebral hypoplasia in a living patient.
+- And second, your vet will likely want to avoid ordering a MIR, which is expensive and the only definitive way to diagnose cerebral hypoplasia in a living patient.

 This is usually when…